 The English word love can be found 311 times in the King James Bible.
 In the Old Testament, the Song of Solomon (Song of Songs) refers to it twenty-six times, while the book of Psalms references it twenty-three.
-In the New Testament, the word love is recorded the most in the book of 1John (thirty-three times) followed by the gospel of John (twenty-two times).
+In the New Testament, the word is recorded the most in the book of 1John (thirty-three times) followed by the gospel of John (twenty-two times).

 The Greek language, used in the Bible, has at least four words to describe the various aspects of love.
 Three of these four were used to write the New Testament.
 The definition of Phileo is that of a brotherly affection toward someone we really like.
-Agape, which is the deepest love, means doing good things for another person.
+Agape means doing good things for another person.
 Storgay refers to loving one's relatives.
 It is a relatively unknown term that is used only two times in scripture and only as a compound.
 Eros, used to describe a sexual or romantic type of love, is not found in Holy writ.

-Two of these Greek words for love, Phileo and Agape, were used in the well-known exchange between Peter and Jesus after Christ's resurrection (John 21:15 - 17).
+Two of these Greek words, Phileo and Agape, were used in the well-known exchange between Peter and Jesus after Christ's resurrection (John 21:15 - 17).
 Their discussion is a fascinating study into the dynamics of their relationship at that time and how Peter, still conscious of his denial of the Lord (Matthew 26:44, Matthew 26:69 - 75), tries to handle his guilt.
-Please see our article on the different types of love for more information on this interesting topic!

-How important is this emotion and committment to God?
+How important is this emotion and commitment to God?
 One day a scribe came to Christ and asked him which of the commandments was the greatest of all (Mark 12:28).
 Jesus' short response was clear and to-the-point.

 And you shall love the Lord your God with all your heart, and with all your soul, and with all your mind, and with all your strength.
 This is the first commandment (Mark 12:30, HBFV).